 by Jenn Carter

-DEAR READERS: Facebook has greatly reduced the distribution of our stories in our readers’ newsfeeds and is instead promoting mainstream media sources.
+DEAR READERS: Facebook has purposely restricted the distribution of our stories in our readers’ newsfeeds and is instead promoting left-wing media sources.
 When you share to your friends, however, you greatly help distribute our content.
 Please take a moment and consider sharing this article with your friends and family.
 Thank you.